jschoeley/ex2021/README.md

 git clone https://github.com/jschoeley/ex2021.git
 ```

-and then execute each of the scripts (0 through 10) which will undertake sequential tasks like defining skeletons, to undertaking the PCLM, cleaning outputs for analysis, and data visualisation
+and then execute each of the scripts in ascending numeric order which will undertake sequential tasks like downloading and harmonizing data, running life table simulations, and outputting tables and visualizations.
+Output files are tagged with the same numeric code as the source file generating the file.

 ## Structure